CS-SE-DEV/FHAPI-TO-LEEF/README.md

 Since the FH API is a persistence streaming API there will commonly be issues that interrupt the connection and cause the script to crash.
 This is gracefully handled within the code using the following mechanisms:

-* When script starts up a file is written title FH_LEEF.pid containing the process ID (pid) of the executing script
+* When script starts up a file is written titled FH_LEEF.pid containing the process ID (pid) of the executing script
-* If any exceptions occur the script releases open resources and removes the local pid file
+* If any exceptions occur the script releases resources and removes the local pid file
-* The script will not start up if the pid file exists (this is to ensure multiple instances dont run concurrently)
+* The script will not start up if the pid file exists and process is running (this is to ensure multiple instances dont run concurrently)
 * A cron job is setup to run the FH_LEEF.py every 10 minutes [step 5 from deployment] This ensures that if the script crashes it will be restarted shortly after.
 The aforemention controls ensure that the script will not be run if already active.

-__NOTE__: In the unlikely event the script has crashed and the pid file had not been removed, manually remove it from the file system to ensure the script can restart.
-You can confirm whether this has occured by running the command __pid=$( cat FH_LEEF.pid ); ps -ef | grep $pid | grep -v grep__  if there is no output this means the script is not currently running but the pid file still exists.
+__NOTE__: In the unlikely event the script has crashed and the pid file was not removed, the program will make sure the pid referenced in the pid is actually running.
+If it is not, then it will restart the script and create a new pid file.
+This is handled automatically, however if you wish to verify if this is occuring manually,run the command __pid=$( cat FH_LEEF.pid ); ps -ef | grep $pid | grep -v grep__  if there is no output this means the script is not currently running but the pid file still exists.